Code of Ethics for Licensed Insolvency Trustees

 Contact Us – We are Here to Help!

 Too much debt can create all kinds of problems; from financial, to emotional, to relationships.

-At Derek L. Chase & Associates, we offer a free initial assessment where we will analyze your finances and provide you with information on what options are available to you.
+At Chase & Associates, we offer a free initial assessment where we will analyze your finances and provide you with information on what options are available to you.
 This appointment is confidential and non judgemental.